Samreay/Samreay/content/reviews/perfect_run/index.md

 ---
 title:  "A review of Maxime J. Durand's 'The Perfect Run'"
-short_title: "The Perfect Run"
-description: "Fantasy series focusing on time loops and a diverse cast of super-powered characters trying to save the world... or end it."
+description: "Fantasy series focusing on time loops and a diverse cast of super-powered characters trying to save the world... or end it.
+Great characterisation and imaginative powers: awesome."
-long_description: "Quicksave (with his power to make checkpoints in time) is searching for his perfect run.
-Great characterisation and imaginative powers made this a great read."
 date: 2022-05-15
 categories: [reviews]
 review: B